joaomlsantos/DWDDRandomizer/README.md

 4. Pick your quality-of-life and/or randomization features and click `Save Patched ROM`.
 Give a name to your new patched ROM and choose the directory where to save the ROM, and click `Save`.
 A new .nds ROM will be generated with the chosen changes.

+### Linux

+1. Download the [latest release](https://github.com/joaomlsantos/DWDDRandomizer/releases/latest) of the Digimon World Dawn/Dusk Randomizer (`DWDDRandomizer-linux.tar.gz`).
+2. Extract the archive by running `tar -xzvf DWDDRandomizer-linux.tar.gz`.
+3. Open a terminal in the extracted folder and make sure the binary is executable by running `chmod +x DWDDRandomizer`, then run the application: `./DWDDRandomizer`.
+4. Click `Open ROM` and open a valid .nds ROM of your game.
+5. Pick your quality-of-life and/or randomization features and click `Save Patched ROM`.
+Give a name to your new patched ROM and choose the directory where to save the ROM, and click `Save`.
+A new .nds ROM will be generated with the chosen changes.

 ## Features

 ### Quality-of-Life Patches